g8os/EFBD/docs/nbd/backup.md

 ## Deduped Map

 All blocks of a [vdisk][vdisk]'s [snapshot][snapshot] are deduped.
 This deduplication is done using the [hash][hash] of the clear-text version of the block.
-Meaning that if you have multiple blocks with the exact same content and which are compressed using the same compression algorithm and encrypted using the same private key, it will only be stored once.
+Meaning that if you have multiple blocks with the exact same content and which are compressed using the same compression algorithm and if encrypted use the same private key, it will only be stored once.
 More information about this can be found in the [Hashing](#hashing) section of this document.

 The deduped map is encoded using the [bencoding][bencode] encoding format.
 It is choosen for its simplicity and efficiency.
-The encoded version of the deduped map is also compressed and encrypted before writing it to the storage server, using the same compression algorithm and private key used for the compression and encryption of the (deduped) blocks.
+The encoded version of the deduped map is also compressed and if desired encrypted before writing it to the storage server, using the same compression algorithm use for the the compression of (encrypted) deduped blocks, and if encrypting the same private key used for the encryption of the (deduped) uncompressed blocks.

 ![backup deduped map](/docs/assets/backup_deduped_map.png)

-As the content is stored and referenced using its hash, and the hash is stored in an encrypted deduped map, the content is also guaranteed to stay untouched and correctly linked to the block index it was assigned to at serialization time.
+As the content is stored and referenced using its hash, and the hash is stored in a deduped map, which is optionally encrypted, the content is also guaranteed to stay untouched and correctly linked to the block index it was assigned to at serialization time.

 ## Storage Types

 [Vdisks][vdisk] can be [deduped][dedupedVdisk], [non-deduped][nondedupedVdisk] and even [semi-deduped][semidedupedVdisk].
 However, no matter the case, all snapshots are stored in a universal way.
-In fact, you can't even deduce the original vdisk type, just by looking at a snapshots data (even if you had the private key).
+In fact, you can't even deduce the original vdisk type, just by looking at a snapshots data (even if it encrypted and you had the private key).
 This has the consequential advantage that you can import a snapshot into any (new) [vdisk][vdisk], regardless of its [storage type][nbdStorageDocs], and regardless of the [storage type][nbdStorageDocs] of the original [vdisk][vdisk] which acted as the source of the snapshot in question.

 Read the [storage section](#storage) to learn more about how backups (snapshots) are stored.